rach/rach.github.io/_posts/2015-08-17-handling-race-condition-insert-with-sqlalchemy.md

 {% endhighlight %}

 The example above tries to illustrate the race condition between 2 transactions.
-Luckily for us, RDBMS are well done and in our case the potentially conflicting INSERT is waiting for the other transaction to COMMIT or ROLLBACK.
+You can have differents type of concurrency problem base on type of query UPDATE, DELETE, or SELECT FOR UPDATE but the only way to get a conflict during INSERT is if you have a uniqueness constraint on a table.
+If two concurrent transactions try to insert rows having the same key value, then the second one will block until the first one finishes.
+If the first transaction commits, the second one must abort because of the uniqueness constraint; but if the first one aborts the second one can proceed.

-To handle the race condition in this case you want the following SQL behavior:
+To handle the race condition in this INSERT case we want the following SQL behavior:

 {% highlight sql %}